A Festival of Bones

 Restrictions

 None.
-Dog friendly, but please clean up after your pet.
+Dogs are welcome on site, but not in the cabins.
+Please clean up after your pet.

 Accessibility

-Camp Merrick site is fully accessible and ADA compliant, including accessible cabins, bathrooms, and dining facilities.
+The Camp Merrick site is fully accessible and ADA compliant, including accessible cabins, bathrooms, and dining facilities.
 The terrain is mostly flat grassy fields, and paved sidewalks, with gravel roads following to the cabins.
 The only steep terrain leads to the pier and firepit.
-Cabins are rustic but modern with their own bathroom and handicap accessible facilities.
+Cabins are rustic but modern with their own bathroom and handicap accessible facilities, electricity, and a heater.
 Service animal friendly.

 Staff

-Event Steward: Lady Caitilín inghean Uí Ruaidhrí (emorbaker@gmail.com)
+Event Steward: Lady Caitilín inghean Uí Ruaidhrí (she/her/hers) (emorbaker@gmail.com)

 Head Gate/Reservationist: Mistress Ceridwen ferch Owain (theceridwen@gmail.com)